alesantuz/musclesyneRgies/README.md

 ## Hurst exponent: 0.338
 ```
 ## How to contribute to `musclesyneRgies`
 Thank you for taking the time to read this.
-Please refer to the [CONTRIBUTING](https://github.com/alesantuz/musclesyneRgies/blob/master/CONTRIBUTING.md) section for a guide on how to contribute to this package.
+Please refer to the [CONTRIBUTING](https://github.com/alesantuz/musclesyneRgies/blob/master/CONTRIBUTING.md) section for guidance on contributing to this package.